Klaviyo Pricing: The Honest Breakdown for 2026

 Dedicated support, more advanced features

-No matter what size business you come from, email marketing cost will always be one of the most pressing questions.
+No matter what size business you come from, email marketing will always be one of the most pressing questions.
 So, here’s the Klaviyo pricing, summarized for your convenience:

 Feature